THE LANGUAGE OF BIRDS (SYRINX SCULPTURES)

-I utilised the sculptural work in the performance SOUND AS ORACLE in which the Syrinx Sculptures created a space for a reading from a collection of philosophical poems written during the project.
+I utilised the Syrinx Sculptures in the performance SOUND AS ORACLE these forms creating a space from which I did a reading from my poetry collection AND EIGHT BLACK HORSES RODE BELOW MY WINDOW.
 The performance was posed as a ritual, an initiation - not only of itself, but also for the artist and audience.

 Passer Domesticus (House Sparrow) 250mm x 160mm Binded plaster powder sculpted by 3D Printer (left)